Mouthy Money editor Edmund Greaves meets author and entrepreneur Robert Gardner to find out about…Read More →

 I used to park my car 15 minutes away from the office.
 It was too far to go on foot the whole way, but this saved a bit of petrol and cleared my head ready for the day.

-With all the extra exercise, you could save more money and cancel your gym membership!
+With all the extra exercise, you could be saving money as well cancel your gym membership!

 10. Pack a picnic

-Another way to save money and waste is to pack a picnic when you have days out or long journeys.
+Another way to start saving money and waste is to pack a picnic when you have days out or long journeys.

 Sandwiches and cakes made at home will reduce all the packaging involved in a take out lunch, not to mention the time saved queuing at the burger van.